A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

 The inside expands to the outside

-The original school windows extend to nine feet in the ten foot room providing wonderful views of the surrounding trees and enabling branch and leaf shadows to play on the flat surfaces.
+The original school windows extend to ten feet in the eleven foot high room providing wonderful views of the surrounding trees and enabling branch and leaf shadows to play on the flat surfaces.
 Natural wood trim frames the outdoors.
 Fall is brilliant orange and yellow.
 Summer setting sunlight dances through the trees on the walls.
 The morning and evening “play of light and shadow” signals the change of seasons.

 The school building interior retains many of its original features: single open space for the ‘school’; raised teacher’s dais; pine floors with marks where the school desks were bolted down; deep set 15” window sills; pebbled plaster ceiling; and some exposed original structural beams.